 A family’s entire financial portfolio, including income, assets, and other earnings will be considered for eligibility to receive financial aid.
 In addition to the FAFSA, Emory uses the CSS PROFILE because it provides more insight into a family’s financial circumstances.
 The FAFSA is used to determine federal aid eligibility and the CSS PROFILE determines institutional aid.

 The Emory University Office of Financial Aid offers three basic types of need-based financial aid: grants, work-study and low interest loans.

 - A grant is gift assistance that does not have to be repaid.

 - A work-study award must be earned on an hourly basis and you get paid twice monthly.

 - Low-interest loans must be repaid after you are no longer enrolled at least half-time at a postsecondary institution.

 Emory is committed to awarding aid based on financial need determined by a thorough review of each family’s circumstances.
-Most students with financial need receive a combination of all three of these and the average total need-based package is $40,239 per year for Emory College students and $31,314 per year for Oxford College students.
-56% of Emory University students receive some sort of financial aid, and Emory is committed to meeting 100 percent of demonstrated financial need for all accepted domestic students.
+Most students with financial need receive a combination of all three of these and the average total need-based package is $42,27 per year for Emory College students and $36,702 per year for Oxford College students.
+About half of Emory University students receive some sort of financial aid, and Emory is committed to meeting 100 percent of demonstrated financial need for all accepted domestic students.